 Large enterprises – defined as an organization employing more than 1,000 call center agents – are increasingly moving to cloud-based contact center platforms and away from complex on-premise hardware and software.
-Enterprises are making this move to take advantage of benefits like dynamic scalability during peak periods, instant access to the latest features, and seamless collaboration between systems.
+Enterprises are making this move to take advantage of benefits like dynamic scalability during peak periods, instant access to the latest features and seamless collaboration between systems.

 In the past, companies were forced to rely on mostly closed systems that operated as silos making it difficult to share data and collaborate with other parts of the business.
-Now, the ‘open’ nature of cloud-based platforms enables robust interaction between systems.
+Now, the open nature of cloud-based platforms enables robust interaction between systems.

-For example, Five9 – one of the leading cloud-based call center platforms – provides an open API that enables the sharing of call audio and metadata with Tethr’s leading AI-powered voice analytics platform.
+Five9 – one of the leading cloud-based call center platforms – provides an open API that enables the sharing of call audio and metadata with Tethr’s leading AI-powered voice analytics platform.
 Calls flow securely from the Five9 cloud to the Tethr cloud where they are transcribed and analyzed.
 From there, Tethr can intelligently “listen” to every customer conversation to surface insights that can be used to improve sales conversion, customer experience, loyalty, compliance and marketing effectiveness.

 In order to effectively use this “Voice of the Customer” data to improve results across so many functional areas of the enterprise, it’s critical that it be accessible to the rest of the organization for specialized analysis and insight.
-Tethr was architected with this need for open sharing of data between teams and systems in mind.
+Tethr was architected with the need for open sharing of data between teams and systems in mind.